 On this page:

 HM Revenue and Customs (HMRC) can tell you if you have to pay UK National Insurance contributions for any period that you have worked, or will work, outside the UK as either an employed or self-employed worker.

 If you do have to pay UK National Insurance contributions for a period when you are working outside the UK then depending on which country you are in HMRC will give you for a certificate which means that you will not normally have to pay contributions to the other country's social security scheme:

-You should apply for the certificate before you go abroad.
+You should apply for the document before you go abroad.
 It is possible to issue portable documents retrospectively but applying as early as possible helps HMRC make the process as simple as possible for you and can prevent complications that arise if you apply for documents a long time after the work abroad has started.

 If you are an employee or an employer, find information on the basic National Insurance rules for people working abroad by following the link below.

 Read about new European Union (EU) social security rules that operate from 1 May 2010 by following the link below.